 The patio is adorned with a colorful garden of flowers and shrubs, tall exploding palms and even a small sanctuary where candles are lit each morning.

-Today, you can take a stroll around the super-sized patio and enjoy incredible views in all directions, even of the impressive castle that towers above you.
+Today, take a stroll around the super-sized patio and enjoy the incredible views of the sea and impressive castle that towers above you.

 ** View of houses upon the Salobreña Crag from the Paseo de las Flores